 The Bureau of Consumer Protection mediates and investigates consumer complaints.
 It takes legal action against companies that engage in unfair business practices in cases where a lawsuit by the Attorney General serves the public interest and benefits the citizens of the Commonwealth.
 The Commonwealth Attorneys Act requires that the Attorney General maintain a Bureau of Consumer Protection and appoint its director.
 The Bureau has two main units, a General Litigation Unit and a Regulatory Compliance Unit.
 The General Litigation Unit handles cases involving violations of the Unfair Trade Practices and Consumer Protection Law.
 The Regulatory and Compliance Unit handles cases involving enforcement of those statutes where the Bureau is a regulator or registrar such as the Home Improvement Consumer Protection Act, the Health Club Act, or the Do Not Call Act, among others.

 The Charitable Trusts and Organizations Section protects the public’s interest in all property committed to charitable purposes.
 Among its responsibilities, the Section oversees nonprofit corporations generally, including nonprofit mergers, conversions and acquisitions, and may seek to revoke an organization’s franchise and articles whenever it misuses, abuses or fails to use its powers and privileges correctly.

-- Bring actions in the name of the Attorney General before the Pennsylvania Human Relations Commission to challenge discrimination in violation of the Pennsylvania Human Relations Act – in employment, housing, and public accommodations (including education institutions) on the basis of race, color, religion, national origin, age, sex, disability, holding a G.E.D., or familial status – when the case presents a pattern or practice of discrimination or presents an important issue of statewide significance;
+- Actions in the name of the Attorney General before the Pennsylvania Human Relations Commission to challenge discrimination in violation of the Pennsylvania Human Relations Act – in employment, housing, and public accommodations (including education institutions) on the basis of race, color, religion, national origin, age, sex, disability, holding a G.E.D., or familial status – when the case presents a pattern or practice of discrimination or presents an important issue of statewide significance;